 - Replace physical resources with digital resources whenever possible.
 Students may not have access to campus libraries, and may have limited access to physical course materials.
 If possible, substitute materials that are available online through campus libraries or from other online sources.
 Fair use is a flexible limitation on copyright that can enable you to copy and share certain materials with your students.
 For more information, visit UW Libraries’ resource on navigating copyright in moving courses online.

 - Consider converting synchronous activities to asynchronous activities to reduce technical or scheduling difficulties (e.g, internet connectivity and bandwidth issues, or to accommodate students learning remotely from significantly different time zones) and to better ensure the ability for all students to participate.
 If possible, try to maintain some consistency when scheduling activities and assignments.
-University teaching technologies, particularly web conferencing technologies like Blackboard Collaborate and Webex, will likely be under heavy strain in the event of a disruption, and asynchronous activities will help to ease the strain and result in better performance.
+University teaching technologies, particularly web conferencing technologies like Zoom, will likely be under heavy strain in the event of a disruption, and asynchronous activities will help to ease the strain and result in better performance.
 Read more about considerations and strategies for asynchronous and synchronous activities.

 Remote Assessments and Grading